brayden-marshall/Logo/README.md

 - refactor parser.rs to mirror lexer.rs: create a parser object, that is an iterator over expressions, etc.

-- remove support in lexer and parser for floating point numbers

 #### CLI Improvements
-- allow for reading input from a file as well as interactive shell (read incrementally rather than the whole file into memory at once)
+- (DONE) allow for reading input from a file as well as interactive shell (read incrementally rather than the whole file into memory at once)
 - add verbosity option to allow printing debug statements or not

 ## Supported Commands